apache/couchdb/src/docs/src/ddocs/views/intro.rst

         "_rev":"4A3BBEE711",

         "title":"Bought a Cat",
-        "body":"I went to the the pet store earlier and brought home a little kitty...", "date":"2009/02/17 21:13:39"
+        "body":"I went to the pet store earlier and brought home a little kitty...", "date":"2009/02/17 21:13:39"
     }